umati/UA-CloudPublisher/requirements/Spec.md

 - Encoding should be UA JSON
 - Dimensioning for approximately 350 subscribers (machines + dashboard users)
 - Custom DataTypes must be included
-- The address space includes at least OPC UA Machinery and possibly other Companion Specifications based on it.
+- The _AddressSpace_ includes at least OPC UA Machinery and possibly other Companion Specifications based on it.
 - The entry point of the mapping is the machine object in the Machines folder of Machinery.

 ## Status of the Publisher

-As definied in OPC UA Part 14 the status should be sended at the following topic:
+As defined in OPC UA Part 14 the status should be send to the following topic:

-`opcua/json/status/<PublisherId>` with  `<PublisherId>` is the name of the Client The value of the Field "IsCyclic" should be `true` and the Status should be published at least every 90 Sec a higher frequency is possible.
+`opcua/json/status/<PublisherId>` with  `<PublisherId>` as the name of the Client

+- The value of the Field _`IsCyclic`_ should be `true` and
+- the Status should be published at __least every 90 sec__ a higher frequency is possible.

 ## Application Description